encode/django-rest-framework/docs/api-guide/fields.md

 When using HTML encoded form input be aware that omitting a value will always be treated as setting a field to `False`, even if it has a `default=True` option specified.
 This is because HTML checkbox inputs represent the unchecked state by omitting the value, so REST framework treats omission as if it is an empty checkbox input.

+Note that default `BooleanField` instances will be generated with a `required=False` option (since Django `models.BooleanField` is always `blank=True`).
+For JSON-only APIs you may wish explicitly declare BooleanFields in order to control this.

 Corresponds to `django.db.models.fields.BooleanField`.

 **Signature:** `BooleanField()`